Florida's Marijuana Market is About to Explode

 Florida's marijuana market consists of 22 Medical Marijuana Treatment Centers (MMTCs).
-Each center owns a vertically-integrated license that allows and requires them to grow, process, dispense, and deliver medical marijuana.
-Also, five laboratories are licensed to perform third-party testing of medical marijuana.
+Each owns a vertically integrated license that allows and requires each of them to grow, process, dispense, and deliver medical marijuana, as well as five laboratories that own licenses to perform third-party testing of medical marijuana.

 In Florida, the medical marijuana license allows the current MMTCs to build out as big of a footprint as possible in preparation for adult use (recreational) legalization.
 This regulatory framework is unique from most other states, which provide specialized licenses and have a cap on the production of marijuana per license-holder.

 Florida's market potential

 The Total Available Market, or TAM, is one of the most critical factors for any industry.
 Due to cannabis being federally illegal, marijuana companies cannot ship marijuana across state lines.
 Thus, in the marijuana industry, the TAM is limited to the company's state.
 Florida's marijuana industry happens to have one of the strongest TAMs in the world.

 As of December of 2020, Florida has more than 450,000 qualified patients, consistently increasing by almost 3,000 patients per week.
 Patient growth has made Florida the largest medical-marijuana market in the country by sales.
 More importantly, Florida has a population of more than 20 million and a tourist population of almost 150 million, which means the state could be one of the largest marijuana markets in the world once adult-use regulations go into effect.
 Currently, there are almost 300 retail locations, with an expected 500 locations by the end of 2022, which will make Florida one of the most dominant markets in the world.